-Dubai flagship carrier Emirates halts all passenger flights
+Dubai carrier Emirates reverses passenger flight suspension

 In the Middle East, airlines have lost more than $7 billion in revenue as of March 11, according to the International Air Transport Association.
 The group says 16,000 passenger flights have been cancelled in the Middle East since the end of January.

-In a statement released Sunday, Emirates said it tried to maintain passenger flights “for as long as feasible” to help travelers return home amidst all the travel bans, restrictions, and lockdowns.
+In a statement released Sunday, Emirates said it has tried to maintain passenger flights “for as long as feasible” to help travelers return home amidst all the travel bans, restrictions, and lockdowns.

 Emirates Group CEO and Chairman Sheikh Ahmed bin Saeed Al Maktoum described the situation as “an unprecedented crisis” and said “the world has literally gone into quarantine” due to the virus and the illness it causes called COVID-19, which has infected more than 300,000 people around the world.